Fire Losses: Causes, Trends, Issues

 This distribution of fire incidents across structure property types has been consistent over many years.

-- 10% of the structure loss fires were suspected to be arson or vandalism.
+9% of structure loss fires were suspected to be arson or vandalism.

 - 18% cooking;